mjordan/easyLOD/data_sources/README.markdown

 * getWebPage()
 * getResourceData()

-Documentation on these functions is available in the CSV plugin.
+Documentation on these functions is available in the sample plugins.